dariomba/full-text-search/README.md

 ## Usage

 Once the application is running, open your web browser and go to http://localhost to access the UI.
 You can start searching for movies using the search bar provided.

+## Dataset

+Dataset used in this project: https://www.kaggle.com/datasets/disham993/9000-movies-dataset/data